-The latest Australian Industry Group - Housing Industry Association Australian Performance of Construction Index results - the Australian PCI - registered just 29.5 in February, down by- 4.6 points and remaining well below the 50.0 point level separating expansion from contraction for the twelfth consecutive month.
+The Australian Industry Group - Housing Industry Association Australian Performance of Construction Index (Australian PCI) fell -4.3 points to 42.6 in June, well below the 50-point level separating expansion from contraction.

 The Australian PCI has now been below 50 points for 16 consecutive months.
 Apartment building, engineering construction and commercial construction were the hardest hit sectors, while activity and new orders posted sharper declines in June than in previous months.

 Commenting on the findings, Australian Industry Group (Ai Group) associate director, economics and research, Tony Pensabene, said, "The Australian PCI for June indicates that the construction industry continues to decline albeit at a rate consistent with the slower pace of decline evident in recent months.
 The result also reflects the recent up and down nature of the index and, consistent with the rest of the economy, it is demonstrating the trend of getting worse more slowly.

 "Although the June decline was principally led by the volatile apartment sector in the wake of the recent slump experienced in approvals, the survey also signalled a fall-off in work generated from both engineering and commercial construction projects.

 "In addition, the recovery in house building faltered in June.
 However, given the recent encouraging trend in orders and the stronger demand flowing from the First Home Owners Grant and low interest rates, it is possible that these weaker housing conditions will be temporary," added Mr Pensabene.